 How to Make Hamburger Potato Casserole

-To begin with, heat a large skillet over medium heat.
-Add a bit of oil and cook the ground beef until it’s no longer pink.
-As it cooks, break it up with a spoon.
-Once the meat is mostly cooked, add chopped onions and minced garlic.
-Stir and sauté until the onions turn soft and the beef is fully browned.
-Drain any excess grease from the pan and season the mixture with salt and pepper.
-Set it aside.
+Start your hamburger potato casserole by heating a large skillet over medium heat.
+Add a drizzle of oil, then brown the ground beef, breaking it up with a spoon as it cooks.
+Once the beef is no longer pink, stir in chopped onions and minced garlic.
+Sauté until the onions are soft and the beef is fully cooked.
+Drain off any excess grease, then season with salt and pepper.
+Set the mixture aside—it’s the flavorful base of your hamburger potato casserole.

-After that, spoon half of the beef and onion mixture over the potato layer.
-In a bowl, mix the cream of mushroom soup with milk until smooth.
-Pour half of this creamy mixture over the beef and potatoes.
-Then, sprinkle half of the shredded cheddar cheese over the top.
-Repeat the layers one more time: potatoes, beef, soup mixture, and cheese.
+Spoon half of the beef and onion mixture over the potato layer.
+In a separate bowl, mix cream of mushroom soup with milk until smooth and creamy.
+Pour half of this mixture over the beef and potatoes, then top with half of the shredded cheddar cheese.
+Repeat the layers—potatoes, beef, soup mixture, and cheese—to complete your hamburger potato casserole.

-Finally, cover the dish tightly with foil and bake it in a preheated oven at 375°F for about 60 minutes.
-Then, remove the foil and bake for another 15-20 minutes or until the potatoes are tender and the cheese is golden and bubbly.
-Let it rest for 10 minutes before serving so everything sets nicely.
+Cover the baking dish tightly with foil and place it in a preheated 375°F oven.
+Bake for about 60 minutes, then remove the foil and bake for an additional 15 to 20 minutes, or until the potatoes are tender and the top is golden and bubbly.
+Let your hamburger potato casserole rest for at least 10 minutes before serving.
+This helps everything set and makes slicing easier.

 Tips and Tricks